vue-styleguidist/vue-styleguidist/docs/docs/Cookbook.md

 </Button>
 ```

-## How to exclude some components from style guide?
+## How to exclude some components from the style guide?

 Vue Styleguidist will ignore tests (`__tests__` folder) by default.